colinrgodsey/sealed-ftpd/docs/OVERVIEW.md

 The development plan folder should be markdown files, prefixed with a number to indicate the sequence for each step (these can be thought of as ticket numbers).
 The implementation notes should have a markdown file with implementation notes for each of these steps when that step is performed.
+These notes should include thoughts around the integration, challenges faced, and any learnings.
 Each implementation step should also be completed with a new git commit to the local repo.

 ## Standards

 Each integration step (and commit) should have unit tests written whenever there is code written.
-The unit tests must be run and pass before that integration step is complete and ready to commit.
+All unit tests (`go test ./...`) must be run and pass before that integration step is complete and ready to commit.